roman-mueller/puppet-docs/source/background/ssl/cert_anatomy.markdown

 To inspect a certificate, you must first dump it to a text format.

-* On the CA puppet master node, this can be done with the `puppet cert print <name>` command.
+* On the CA Puppet master node, this can be done with the `puppet cert print <name>` command.
-* The `openssl x509 -text -noout -in <file>` command will also work and is not restricted to the CA puppet master, although it requires a full file path.
+* The `openssl x509 -text -noout -in <file>` command will also work and is not restricted to the CA Puppet master, although it requires a full file path.
 Note that it also will not use friendly names for any Puppet-specific certificate extensions (explained further below).

 Here's the certificate from above in human-readable form: